 Why Job Seekers Should Be Posting on LinkedIn

 Most job seekers are LinkedIn lurkers.
 They scroll the feed, apply to jobs, and maybe update their profile.
-They don't post because they're not sure what to say, they're worried about looking desperate, or they think content creation is for influencers and thought leaders.
+They do not post because they are not sure what to say, they worry about looking desperate, or they think content is only for influencers.

-Here's what they're missing: LinkedIn's algorithm rewards content creators with visibility.
-When you post, your content is shown to your connections, their connections, and potentially thousands of people in your industry.
-That includes hiring managers and recruiters who are actively looking for candidates.
+Here is what they are missing: LinkedIn's algorithm rewards content creators with visibility.
+When you post, your content reaches your connections, their connections, and potentially thousands of people in your industry, including hiring managers and recruiters who are actively looking for candidates.

-According to LinkedIn's own data, members who post content receive up to 5x more profile views than those who don't.
+According to LinkedIn's own data, members who post content receive up to 5x more profile views than those who do not.
 And profile views are a leading indicator of recruiter outreach, interview invitations, and opportunities that never make it to a job board.

-You don't need to become a LinkedIn influencer.
+You do not need to become a LinkedIn influencer.
 You just need to show up consistently with something worth reading.

 What to Post: The Five Content Types That Work

 Not all LinkedIn content is created equal.
-Some types of posts consistently perform better for job seekers.
-Here are five formats that build credibility without requiring a massive time investment.
+These five formats build credibility without a massive time investment.

 1. Industry Insights and Commentary

 Share your perspective on news, trends, or changes in your field.
-This positions you as someone who thinks critically about your industry -- exactly the kind of candidate hiring managers want to find.
+This positions you as someone who thinks critically about your industry, exactly the candidate hiring managers want to find.

 Example post: "The healthcare industry is moving toward value-based care faster than most people realize.
 At my last role, we saw reimbursement models shift dramatically in just 18 months.
 Three things that changed how I think about healthcare operations..."

-This works because it demonstrates expertise, invites discussion, and doesn't mention job searching at all.
-You're a professional sharing knowledge, not a job seeker begging for attention.
+This works because it demonstrates expertise, invites discussion, and does not mention job searching at all.

 2. Lessons Learned from Work

 Share a specific lesson, mistake, or insight from your career.
-These posts are inherently authentic because they come from real experience.
-They're also the highest-engagement format on LinkedIn because people love practical, honest advice.
+These posts are authentic because they come from real experience, and they are the highest-engagement format on LinkedIn.

 Example post: "The best career advice I ever got was from a manager who told me to stop volunteering for every project.
 She said: 'Being busy isn't the same as being impactful.
 Pick the two things that matter most and do them better than anyone expects.'
 That advice changed how I prioritize to this day."